 .
 Or you can log in and click "Help Center."
 If your question isn't answered there, click the "Ask a Question" tab to submit your inquiry.

-You'll receive email from the Hendrix Office of Admission confirming that we received your application.
+You'll receive an email from the Hendrix Office of Admission confirming that we received your application.
 You'll also receive an email from The Common Application confirming your submission.
 If you don't receive a confirmation email within 24 hours, be sure to contact The Common Application.

 Looking to apply for admission to Hendrix College for the Fall of 2020?